Thirumalai-97/myportfolio/exampleSite/content/english/about/_index.md

 draft: false
 ---

-Currently pursuing my master's in Quantum computing at Indian Institute of Technologies, Jodhpur.
+Currently pursuing my master's in Quantum computing at Indian Institute of Technology, Jodhpur.

 I am expploring quantum machine learning algorithms.
 My area of interest lies in QCNN, QGAN and QGNN.
 I'm a beginner in qiskit programming and have implemented some self projects in QCNN and QNN.